LW2904/basic-steambot/README.md

 1. Get some modules ('steam-user' and 'readline')

-2. Set up a readline interface, using the console windows input and output streams.
+2. Set up a readline interface, using the console windows' input and output streams

 3. Create a new client object

-4. Set the option 'promptSteamGuardCode' to false, more on this in the 'steam-user' docs, but it really just stops steam user from automatically asking you for your code - we want to do this ourselves, and eventually generate the code by ourselves.
+4. Set the option 'promptSteamGuardCode' to false, more on this in the 'steam-user' docs

-5. Log on to steam using the `logOn` function of our client, passing an object with account data as only argument.
+5. Log on to steam using the `logOn` function of our client, passing an object with account data as only argument

-6. Now were just waiting for a bunch of events to happen, namely:
+6. Now are just waiting for a bunch of events to happen, namely:

    1. __steamGuard__: more on this in the docs, this gets emitted after a logon attempt, when steam needs a steam guard code.

-      We handle this by asking the user a 'question', namely asking for either their email or mobile 		code.
-The callback of the `question` function contains the input of the user, in this case their, code, which we subsequently pass to the callback from 'steamGuard'.
+      We handle this by asking the user a 'question', asking for either their email or mobile code.
+The callback of the `question` function contains the input of the user, in this case their code, which we subsequently pass to the callback from the event.

+      _This is worded in a weird way, sorry.
+Working on it.
+Basically, the callback function has a paramater that is also a function, and serves as a callback to the callback, so to speak._

    2. __error__: emitted when something goes wrong.
-All of these errors are basically fatal, and can't really be solved by the script itself - just log what went wrong and wait for the user to do something about it.
+All of these errors are basically fatal, and can't really be solved by the script itself - just log what went wrong and wait for the programmer (yes, that's you) to do something about it.

-   3. __loggedOn__: Yay, we did it, once this is emitted our client is logged onto steam and we can do all kinds of fun stuff!
+   3. __loggedOn__: Yay, we did it, once this is emitted our client is logged onto steam and we can do all kinds of fun things!

 This should give you a basic idea of what the code is doing, now onto the theorethical stuff!